Aerotoxic syndrome

-Aerotoxic syndrome relates to ill-health effects that are claimed to be caused by breathing contaminated airliner cabin air.
-This condition is not an established medical diagnosis.
+Aerotoxic syndrome relates to ill-health effects associated with breathing contaminated air in an airliner cabin.
+Researchers have associated aerotoxic syndrome with exposure to substances such as engine oil and hydraulic fluid.
+Although researchers have identified correlations between the aircraft occupational environment and symptoms of aerotoxic syndrome, this condition is not an established medical diagnosis because the incidence and aetiology of the condition are still under debate.

 Potential sources of contamination

 Modern jetliners have environmental control systems (ECS) that manage the flow of cabin air.
 Outside air enters the engines and is compressed in the forward section of the engine, prior to the combustion section, ensuring no combustion products can enter the cabin.
 A portion of that compressed bleed air is used to pressurize the cabin.
 The ECS then recirculates some of that cabin air through HEPA filters, while the rest is directed to outflow valves, ensuring there is a constant supply of fresh, clean air coming into the cabin pressurization system at all times.

 Jet engines require synthetic oils for lubrication.
 These oils contain ingredients such as tricresyl phosphate (TCP or TOCP), an organophosphate, which can be toxic to humans but only in quantities much larger than are found in aviation engine oil.
+Despite aviation engine oil's relative safety under normal conditions, the safety data sheet for Exxon Mobil Jet II, a commonly used lubricant oil in aviation, states that the oil can decompose "at elevated temperatures or under fire conditions," emitting harmful gasses, vapors, or fumes, such as carbon monoxide.
+Acute exposure to these decomposition products can result in symptoms such as headaches, nausea, and irritation of the eyes, nose, or throat.

 Engine bearing seals are installed to ensure that critical engine bearings are continuously lubricated, and to prevent engine oil from leaking into the compressed air stream.
 Engine seals will leak a small amount of oil as a function of the seal design.
 This is known as the permissible oil leak rate.
 If a bearing seal fails and begins to leak, depending on the location of the seal, a higher amount of engine oil may be released into the compressed air stream.
 Oil leaks may be detected by an odour often called 'dirty socks', or, in more serious cases, by smoke in the cabin.
 This is known in the industry as a fume event.